 Instructions

 - Preheat oven to 325°.
-In a mixing bowl, whisk together flour, baking powder, and salt; set aside.
+In a mixing bowl, whisk together flour, baking powder, and salt; set aside.3 cups all-purpose flour, ½ teaspoon baking powder, ¼ teaspoon salt

 - In the bowl of a stand mixer, beat butter and shortening at medium speed until creamy.
 Gradually add sugar, beating until light and fluffy.
-Add eggs, 1 at a time, beating just until blended.
+Add eggs, one at a time, beating just until blended.1 cup unsalted butter, ½ cup shortening, 3 cups sugar, 6 large eggs

 - Add flour mixture to butter mixture alternating with milk, beginning and ending with flour mixture.
-Beat at low speed just until blended after each addition.
+Beat at low speed just until blended after each addition.1 cup milk

 - Mix in vanilla, lime zest, and lime juice.
 Pour batter into a greased and floured 10-inch (12-cup) tube pan.
-(I used two 6-cup bundt pans.)
+(I used two 6-cup bundt pans.)1 teaspoon vanilla extract, 1 teaspoon lime zest, ¼ cup fresh Key lime juice

 - Bake for 1 hour and 15 minutes to 1 hour and 20 minutes or until a long wooden pick inserted in center comes out clean.
 (Bake half size Bundts for 50–55 minutes.)
 Cool in pan on a wire rack 10 to 15 minutes; remove from pan to wire rack.

-- Prepare Key Lime Glaze by whisking together powdered sugar, 3 tablespoons fresh Key lime juice, and 1/2 teaspoon vanilla until smooth.
+- Prepare glaze by whisking together powdered sugar, 3 tablespoons fresh Key lime juice, and ½ teaspoon vanilla until smooth.
 Immediately brush or drizzle over top and sides of cake.
-Cool completely before serving.
+Cool completely before serving.1 ½ cups powdered sugar, 3 tablespoons fresh Key lime juice, ½ teaspoon vanilla extract

 Notes